Vyral/douglas-ramos-recruiting/_posts/2019-01-31-an-interview-with-new-horizon-mitigationan-insurance-sales-company.md

 05:50— Frank’s most interesting customer stories

-07:26— Information about Frank’s upcoming lunch-and-learn event for short sales
+07:26— Information about Frank’s upcoming Lunch-and-Learn event for short sales

 08:37— How to get in contact with Frank

-If you’d like to get in contact with Frank, give him a call at 908-838-9729, email Frank@NHMitigation.com, or visit www.NHMitigation.com.
+If you’d like to get in contact with Frank, give him a call at 908-838-9729, email [Frank@NHMitigation.com](mailto:Frank@NHMitigation.com), or visit [www.NHMitigation.com](http://www.NHMitigation.com){: target="_blank"}.

 If you have any real estate needs, have any questions, or need more information, feel free to reach out to me.
 I look forward to hearing from you soon.